 There are many different approaches to the assembly of the financial statements, but most entities use a model to bring together the information from the FMIS into a publishable format.
 It is wise to consider the entity’s model and what this means for project activities.

+A well-designed financial statements model will have inbuilt internal consistency checks that allows easy confirmation that all the notes and face statements are consistent across the document.
+For an example of model financial statements for entities subject to the FRR, see the PRIMA forms.
 More advanced models allow a trial balance to be imported from your FMIS, and automatically populate with the different notes before summarising them in the ‘face statements’ to ensure consistency.

 4.7.2 Must a pro forma approach be developed?